Revisiting the Geometrically Decaying Step Size: Linear Convergence for Smooth or Non-Smooth Functions: Introduction

 In this work, we revisit the classical geometrically decaying step size and propose a simple subgradient descent algorithm that achieves linear convergence for \textit{a locally Lipschitz—smooth or non-smooth—function} $f(x)$ under a general condition and requires minimal knowledge of constants.
 A similar line of work \cite{davis2018subgradient} established linear convergence under weak convexity and sharpness; however, these conditions are somewhat restrictive.
-In contrast, we show that the ``positive condition number'' stated in the next section turns out to be a property strictly weaker than the aforementioned weak convexity and sharpness.
+In contrast, we show that the ``positive inverse condition number'' stated in the next section turns out to be a property strictly weaker than the aforementioned weak convexity and sharpness.
 Meanwhile, the work \cite{hinder2020nearoptimal} examines quasar-convex functions—a generalization of star-convexity \cite{nesterov2006cubic} under which every line segment from a minimizer $x^*$ to any other point preserves convexity.
-We also establish that the positive condition number holds for all quasar-convex functions and extends to functions beyond this class.
+We also establish that the positive inverse condition number holds for all quasar-convex functions and extends to functions beyond this class.

-Our focus is on this generalized \textit{positive condition number} assumption, which holds not only for arbitrary norm functions but also for a class of nonconvex functions that may not satisfy sharpness, weak convexity, or quasar convexity.
-From a geometric perspective, a positive condition number implies that the negative subgradient direction forms an acute angle with the direction toward a minimizer, a property that frequently arises in applications including phase retrieval \cite{netrapalli2013phase, candes2015phase}, matrix recovery \cite{chen2014convergence,bi2022local}, image alignment \cite{zhang2023prise}, and dynamical systems \cite{hardt2018gradient}, even under adversarial environments \cite{kim2025sharp}.
-One potential application of our algorithm is in dynamic programming (DP): efficiently solving each nonconvex or non-sharp yet locally Lipschitz subproblem at each DP step may potentially allow us to quickly obtain a global solution for the entire optimization problem \cite{bertsekas1995dynamic, kim2024landscape}.
+Our focus is on this generalized \textit{positive inverse condition number} assumption, which holds not only for arbitrary norm functions but also for a class of nonconvex functions that may not satisfy sharpness, weak convexity, or quasar convexity.
+From a geometric perspective, a positive inverse condition number implies that the negative subgradient direction forms an acute angle with the direction toward a minimizer.
+This property can be interpreted in terms of cosine similarity, which is experimentally investigated in \cite{guille-escuret2024noWrongTurns}.
+Such a property frequently arises in applications involving nonconvex functions without spurious local minima, including phase retrieval \cite{netrapalli2013phase, candes2015phase}, matrix recovery \cite{chen2014convergence,bi2022local}, image alignment \cite{zhang2023prise}, and dynamical systems \cite{hardt2018gradient}, even under adversarial environments \cite{kim2024prevailing}.
+As one application, in dynamic programming (DP), it has been shown that if each DP subproblem has no spurious local minima, then one can obtain a global solution to the entire (one-shot) optimization problem \cite{BhandariRusso2024, kim2024landscape}, in which case the one-shot problem can be solved by repeatedly leveraging the property that will be discussed throughout the paper.

 \textit{Notation: } We denote by $\|\cdot \|$ the $\ell_2$-norm of a vector, and by $\langle \cdot, \cdot \rangle$ the inner product of two vectors.
 For a point $x$ and a set $X$, $\text{dist}(x;X)$ denotes $\inf_{y\in X} \|x-y\|$.
 For two sets $X$ and $Y$, $X\setminus Y$ denotes the set of elements in $X$ not in $Y$.